Skip to main content

 • Stalking toys

-When playing with your cat, remember to give a food reward to finish off the natural hunting sequence – Locate, Stalk, Chase, Pounce, Kill, Dissect and Eat.
-Avoid any toys (like laser pens) that do not allow your cat to follow this natural hunting sequence, as this can cause your cat to get frustrated and redirect this frustration on to you.
-If you do use one of these toys, finish the game by offering a toy for your cat to ‘kill’ and a tasty treat afterwards.
+When playing with your cat, remember to give them a food reward to finish off the natural hunting sequence.
+Avoid any toys (like laser pens) that don’t allow your cat to follow this process.
+This can cause them to redirect their frustration onto you.
+If you do use one of these toys, finish the game by offering a toy for your cat to ‘kill’, and give them a tasty treat afterwards.

-If your cat is distressed by outdoor cats
+What to do if your cat is distressed by neighbouring cats

-Providing some space outside will allow your cat to express their natural behaviours in a more natural environment.
-They may also like this space to sunbathe in sunny weather.
+Giving your cat some dedicated space outside will allow them to express their instinctive behaviours in a more natural environment.

 How helpful was this?